Essay One - Engl 385: Conan Doyle

 -----------------------------------

-Formatting: TNR, 12pt, double spaced, one-inch margins, indenti paragraphs--no spaces between paragraphs, simple heading (name, course, date--single space), and title
+Formatting: TNR, 12pt, double spaced, one-inch margins, indenti paragraphs--no spaces between paragraphs, simple heading (name, course, date--single space), and title.
+Use page numbers.
+Please paper clip pages rather than staple.

-Documenation style for parenthetical citiations--MLA, 8th ed.
+Documenation style for parenthetical citiations--MLA Handook, 9th ed.
 No works cited page is needed since we are all using the same edition.
 No secondary sources are required.
-If you wish to cite from the critical introduction, that is fine.
-Use the appropriate parenthetical (in-text) citations, but no works cited page is needed.
+If you wish to cite from the critical introduction or the Norton Anthology, Vol E, that is fine.
+Use the appropriate parenthetical (in-text) citations, but again, no works cited page is needed.
+For example, (Pears, editor xi) or (Robson and Ablow, editors., "Women and the Politics of Domesticity" 17).
+Again, consult the MLA Handbook.
+If editors are named in the text, then they do not need to repeated in the parenthetical citation.

 BEFORE YOU DRAFT